AutoTune: Negative

-In 2009, Time quoted an unnamed Grammy-winning recording engineer as saying, "Let's just say I've had Auto-Tune save vocals on everything from Britney Spears to Bollywood cast albums.
+In 2009, Time quoted an unidentified Grammy-winning recording engineer: "Let's just say I've had AutoTune save vocals on everything from Britney Spears to Bollywood cast albums.
 And every singer now presumes that you'll just run their voice through the box."
-The same article expressed "hope that pop's fetish for uniform perfect pitch will fade", speculating that pop-music songs have become harder to differentiate from one another, as "track after track has perfect pitch".
-According to Tom Lord-Alge, Auto-Tune is used on nearly every record these days.

-In 2010, the reality TV show The X Factor admitted to using Auto-Tune to improve the voices of contestants.
-Also in 2010, Time included Auto-Tune in their list of "The 50 Worst Inventions".
+The same article expressed "hope that pop's fetish for uniform perfect pitch will fade", speculating that pop songs had become harder to differentiate, as "track after track has perfect pitch".
+According to Tom Lord-Alge in 2009, AutoTune was used on nearly every modern record.
+In 2009, the producer Rick Rubin wrote that "Right now, if you listen to pop, everything is in perfect pitch, perfect time and perfect tune.
+That's how ubiquitous AutoTune is."
+In 2010, the reality TV show The X Factor admitted to using AutoTune to improve the voices of contestants.
+Time included AutoTune in its list of "the 50 worst inventions", and the Time journalist Josh Tyrangiel called Auto-Tune "Photoshop for the human voice".

-Heavily used by stars like Snoop Dogg, Lil Wayne and Britney Spears, Auto-Tune has been criticized as indicative of an inability to sing on key.
-Trey Parker used Auto-Tune on the South Park song "Gay Fish", and found that he had to sing off-key in order to sound distorted; he said, "You had to be a bad singer in order for that thing to actually sound the way it does.
+AutoTune has been criticized as indicative of an inability to sing on key.
+Trey Parker used it on the South Park song "Gay Fish", and found that he had to sing off-key to sound distorted.
+He said, "You had to be a bad singer in order for that thing to actually sound the way it does.
 If you use it and sing into it correctly, it doesn't do anything to your voice."
-The singer Kesha has used Auto-Tune in her songs extensively, putting her vocal talent under scrutiny.
-In 2009, the producer Rick Rubin wrote that "Right now, if you listen to pop, everything is in perfect pitch, perfect time and perfect tune.
-That's how ubiquitous Auto-Tune is."
-The Time journalist Josh Tyrangiel called Auto-Tune "Photoshop for the human voice".

-The big band singer Michael Bublé criticized Auto-Tune as making everyone sound the same – "like robots" – but said he used it when recording pop music.
-Ellie Goulding and Ed Sheeran have called for honesty in live shows by joining the "Live Means Live" campaign.
-"Live Means Live" was launched by songwriter/composer David Mindel.
-When a band displays the "Live Means Live" logo, the audience knows, "there's no Auto-Tune, nothing that isn't 100 percent live" in the show, and there are no backing tracks.
-In 2023, multiple creators on the social media platform TikTok were accused of using Auto-Tune in post-production to correct the pitch of singing videos presented to appear as live, casual performances.
+The singer Kesha has used AutoTune extensively, putting her vocal talent under scrutiny.
+The big band singer Michael Bublé criticized AutoTune as making everyone sound the same – "like robots" – but said he used it when recording pop music.

+Ellie Goulding and Ed Sheeran joined the "Live Means Live" campaign, launched by the songwriter David Mindel in 2014.
+Participating acts display a "Live Means Live" logo, guaranteeing to the audience that they are not using AutoTune or backing tracks.
+In 2023, multiple creators on the social media platform TikTok were accused of using AutoTune in post-production to correct the pitch of singing videos presented to appear as live, casual performances.
+Asked if AutoTune was "evil", Hildebrand responded: "Well, my wife wears makeup.
+Is that evil?"